 There was an awkward pause as Jeff looked around at the people on his laptop screen, and finally The Doctor looked over to him.
 “Jeff, you’re my best man.”
 He whispered.

 “You what?”
-He whispered, taken aback.
+He let out incredulously, taken aback.

-The Doctor turned the camera towards Rose ( she’s pretty that’ll distract them ), and put his hand on Jeff’s shoulder.
+The Doctor turned the camera towards Rose (she’s pretty that’ll distract them), and put his hand on Jeff’s shoulder.
 “Jeff, in ten minutes you’re going to be a legend.
 In ten minutes everyone on that screen is going to offer you any job you want.
-But first, you have to be magnificent. ” He said quietly, but with so much reverence Rose forgot to pay attention to the influencers currently throwing questions at her about her husband.
+But first, you have to be magnificent. ” He said quietly, but with so much reverence Rose forgot to pay attention to the world influencers currently throwing questions at her about her husband.
 “You have to make them trust you, and get them working.
 This is it Jeff.
 Right here, right now.
 This is when you fly.
 Today’s the day you save the world.”
 He smiled warmly and clapped the man on the back.

 “Why me?”
 Jeff asked, clearly expecting some deep philosophical meaning or prophecy.